-They might be afraid of giving too much air time to negative feelings, or afraid of opening a pandora box.
+They might be afraid of giving too much air time to negative feelings, or afraid of opening a Pandora’s box.
 But not talking about the problems leads to emotional distance.

 And a sense of loneliness, which can be a precursor of infidelity as well.

-And if it’s your partner who avoids digging deeper in the problems, then it becomes your duty to make sure he/she hears you.
+And if it’s your partner who avoids digging deeper into the problems, then it becomes your duty to make sure he/she hears you.